+Mondher

-Type of Compensation Mondher Mahjoubi Yannis Morel Fixed Compensation €470,000 €240,000 Maximum Annual Variable Compensation if 100% of the objectives are reached €282,000 €96,000 Maximum Annual Variable Compensation if case of over- performance €423,000 €144,000
+Type of Compensation Mahjoubi Yannis Morel

+Fixed Compensation €470,000 €252,000

+Maximum Annual Variable Compensation if 100% of the

+objectives are reached €282,000 €100,800

+Maximum Annual Variable Compensation if case of over-

+performance (150%) €423,000 €151,200

-The variable compensation for the year ended December 31, 2022 is based on the achievement of Company's main strategic pillars and operational targets defined according to Innate Pharma's activities in order to (i) take into account the outperformance inherent to a fast-growing biotech company and (ii) motivate the managers to exceed their objectives.
+The variable compensation for the year ended December 31, 2023 is based on the achievement of Company's main strategic pillars and operational targets defined according to Innate Pharma's activities in order to (i) take into account the outperformance inherent to a fast-growing biotech company and (ii) motivate the managers to exceed their objectives.

-There are three main strategic pillars: (i) maximizing the value of Lacutamab, (ii) advancing the R&D portfolio and (iii) sustaining the Company's business, complemented by two other pillars: (iv) finance and (v) compliance, which are essential to the achievement of the three strategic axes mentioned above.
+There are three main strategic pillars: (i) maximizing the value of Lacutamab, (ii) advancing the R&D portfolio and (iii) sustaining the Company's business, complemented by two other pillars: (iv) finance and (v) CSR (corporate and social responsibility), which are essential to the achievement of the three strategic axes mentioned above.